egilron/norec_fine_tools/docs/README.md

     "year": 2010
   },
 ```
 When working with the norec_fine, I am interested in the category of the text, and I use the metadata.json from NoReC for that.
-The file, as retrieved May 2020 is in the repo here.
+The file, as retrieved May 2020 is in the repo [here](https://github.com/egilron/norec_fine_tools/.